-- 1.2 The term "investments" used in the definition of treasury management activities includes all financial assets of the organisation, as well as other non-financial assets which the Council may hold primarily for financial returns.
-The control of risk and optimising returns on these more commercial investments is also consistent with the Council's risk appetite. - 1.3 The Council provides a treasury management service to the Gateshead Housing Company through a Service Level Agreement.
+1.2 The term "investments" used in the definition of treasury management activities includes all financial assets of the organisation, as well as other non-financial assets which the Council may hold primarily for financial returns.
+The control of risk and optimising returns on these more commercial investments is also consistent with the Council's risk appetite.